-Australia’s coronavirus death toll remained relatively low compared to most other countries in Europe and Asia, possibly helped by its low population density, isolation as an island state, and good public healthcare.
+Australia’s coronavirus death toll has remained relatively low compared to most other countries in Europe and Asia, possibly helped by its low population density, isolation as an island nation, and good public healthcare.
 However, the effect on Australia’s economy was not vastly different from other similar economies.
 Hardest hit were the hospitality, entertainment, arts, and retail industries, which reported job losses in the hundreds of thousands.
 As domestic and international travel was restricted, Australians canceled their travel plans en masse, with devastating results for the tourism industry both within the country and abroad.
-In March, the major travel agency chain Flight Centre announced that 3,800 jobs would be stood down, and in the following month, Virgin Australia Airlines went into voluntary administration.
+In March 2020, the major travel agency chain Flight Centre announced that 3,800 jobs would be stood down, and in the following month, Virgin Australia Airlines went into voluntary administration.
 While tourism was arguably the hardest hit, entertainment and bricks and mortar retail was also suffered significant loss of business.

 The first waveFrom early March 2020, the Australian government implemented social isolation measures and widespread restrictions on the operations of most food and service businesses.
 This was followed by temporary closures of public spaces like beaches and popular meeting places.
 As the number of coronavirus cases continued to rise towards the end of March, the states and territories restricted domestic visitors, and testing for the virus increased across the country.
 By the end of April, these efforts to flatten the curve appeared to have been effective, and the process of relaxing restrictions began until the winter set in.